Bud Wilkinson: Head coach at Oklahoma

 In his first season as head coach in 1947, Wilkinson led Oklahoma to a 7–2–1 record and a share of the conference championship, the first of 13 consecutive Big Six/Seven/Eight Conference titles.
 Ultimately, Wilkinson became one of the most celebrated college coaches of all time.
 His teams captured national championships in 1950, 1955, and 1956, and they amassed a 145–29–4 (.826) overall record.
-He got OU football placed on major NCAA probation twice in a five year span (1955 and 1960) for illegally paying players out of a $125,000 slush fund for a decade and a half after World War II ended.
+Twice Minnesota attempted to hire him away from Oklahoma, in 1950 and 1953, but both times Wilkinson rebuffed his alma mater.
+OU football was placed on major NCAA probation twice in a five-year span (1955 and 1960) during Wilkinson's tenure for illegally paying players out of a $125,000 slush fund for a decade and a half after World War II ended.

 The centerpiece of his time in Norman was a 47-game winning streak from 1953 to 1957, an NCAA Division I record that still stands.
-It has been moderately threatened only four times: by North Dakota State in Division I FCS (39 wins, 2017–2021), Toledo (35 wins, 1969–1971), Miami (FL) (34 wins, 2000–2003), and USC (34 wins, 2003–2005).
+It has been approached only four times: by North Dakota State in Division I FCS (39 wins, 2017–2021), Toledo (35 wins, 1969–1971), Miami (FL) (34 wins, 2000–2003), and USC (34 wins, 2003–2005).
 Earlier, the Sooners ran off 31 consecutive wins from 1948 to 1950.
 Apart from two losses in 1951, Wilkinson's Sooners did not lose more than one game per season for 11 years between 1948 and 1958, going 107–8–2 over that period.
 His teams also went 12 consecutive seasons (1947–1958) without a loss in conference play, a streak which has never been seriously threatened.
 Wilkinson did not suffer his first conference loss until 1959 against Nebraska, his 79th conference game.

-Wilkinson suffered only one losing season, in 1960.
-However, that season saw him pass Bennie Owen to become the winningest coach in Sooner history.
-He has since been passed by Barry Switzer and Bob Stoops.
+Wilkinson had only one losing season, in 1960.
+However, during that season Wilkinson still passed Bennie Owen to become the winningest coach in Sooner history.
+Wilkinson's OU record has since been eclipsed by Barry Switzer and Bob Stoops.

-While coaching at OU, Wilkinson began writing a weekly newsletter to alumni during the season, to keep them interested in Sooner football.
+While coaching at OU, Wilkinson began writing a weekly newsletter to alumni during the season to keep them interested in Sooner football.
 He also became the first football coach to host his own television show.
-He and Michigan State University coach Duffy Daugherty partnered to sponsor a series of clinics for high school coaches nationwide.
+With Michigan State University coach Duffy Daugherty, Wilkinson sponsored a series of clinics for high school coaches nationwide.
 Later, they turned their clinics into a profitable business.

 Following the 1963 season, his 17th at Oklahoma, Wilkinson retired from coaching at the age of 47.
-Along with Owen, Switzer and Stoops, he is one of four football coaches to win over 100 games at the University of Oklahoma.
-No other college football program has had more than three coaches who accomplished the feat.